Civic engagement

-Civic engagement or civic participation is any individual or group activity addressing issues of public concern.
-Civic engagement includes communities working together or individuals working alone in both political and non-political actions to protect public values or make a change in a community.
+Civic engagement or civic participation is any Individual or group activity addressing issues of public concern.
+Civic engagement includes Community working together or individuals working alone in both political and non-political actions to protect public values or make a change in a community.
 The goal of civic engagement is to address public concerns and promote the quality of the community.

-Civic engagement is "a process in which people take collective action to address issues of public concern" and is "instrumental to democracy" (Checkoway & Aldana, 2012).
-Underrepresentation of groups in the government causes issues faced by groups such as minority, low-income, and younger groups to be overlooked or ignored.
-In turn, issues for higher voting groups are addressed more frequently, causing more bills to be passed to fix these problems (Griffin & Newman, 2008).
+Civic engagement is "a process in which people take collective action to address issues of public concern" and is "instrumental to Democracy".
+Underrepresentation of groups in the Government causes issues faced by minorities, Low-income populations, and Youth to be overlooked or ignored.
+In turn, issues for higher voting groups are addressed more frequently, causing more bills to be passed to fix these problems.

 Forms

-Civic engagement can take many forms—from individual volunteerism, community engagement efforts, organizational involvement and government work such as electoral participation.
-These engagements may include directly addressing a problem through personal work, community based, or work through the institutions of representative democracy.
+Civic engagement can take many forms—from individual Volunteerism and Community engagement efforts, to organizational involvement and electoral participation.
+These engagements may include directly addressing a problem through personal work, community-based efforts, or work through the institutions of Representative democracy.
 Many individuals feel a sense of personal responsibility to actively engage in their community.
-"Youth civic engagement" has similar aims to develop the community environment and cultivate relationships, although youth civic engagement emphasizes on empowering youth.
+"Youth civic engagement" has similar aims to develop the community environment and cultivate relationships, although youth civic engagement emphasizes empowering youth.
 A study published by the Center for Information & Research on Civic Learning & Engagement at Tufts University categorized civic engagement into three categories: civic, electoral, and political voice.
-Scholars of youth engagement online have called for a broader interpretation of civic engagement that focuses on the purpose behind current institutions and activities and includes emerging institutions and activities that achieve the same purposes.
-A journal published by the Journal of Transformative Education suggests the gap in participation forms between different generations.
-These civic engagement researchers suggest that the reduction of civic life into small sets of explicitly electoral behaviors may be insufficient to describe the full spectrum of public involvement in civic life.

 Civic engagement reform arose at the beginning of the 21st century after Robert Putnam's book Bowling Alone brought to light changes in civic participation patterns.
 Putnam argued that despite rapid increases in higher education opportunities that may foster civic engagement, Americans were dropping out of political and organized community life.
 A number of studies suggested that while more youth are volunteering, fewer are voting or becoming politically engaged.